Heidelberg Catechism: Significance

 The Heidelberg Catechism is the most significant product of the Reformation in the Electoral Palatinate, with an enduring and now global influence.

 According to W. A. Curtis in his History of Creeds and Confessions of Faith, "No praise is too great for the simplicity of language, the accord with Scripture, the natural order, the theological restraint and devout tone which characterize this Catechism".

-The influence of the Catechism extended to the Westminster Assembly of Divines who (when restructuring the Church of England used it as the basis for their Shorter Catechism., which went on the influence the Presbyterian Church in the United States of America.
+The influence of the Catechism extended to the Westminster Assembly of Divines who (when restructuring the Church of England used it as the basis for their Shorter Catechism, which went on to influence the Presbyterian Church in the United States of America.
 The Catechism is one of the three Reformed confessions that form the doctrinal basis of the original Reformed Church in The Netherlands, and is recognized as such also by the Dutch Reformed churches that originated from that church during and since the 19th century.